BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for warm days and cooler evenings.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of walking.
-Don't forget insect repellent, sunscreen, and a hat to protect yourself from the sun.
+Pack light, comfortable clothing suitable for warm weather.
+Include modest clothing if you plan to visit religious sites.
+Comfortable walking shoes are essential as you'll likely be doing a lot of walking.
+Don't forget insect repellent!

 Weather Details